Get the Intrinio Financial Data API

 This call uses data_point, a data type that returns the most current piece of data.
 In this case, I have simply changed out "close_price" in the first API call in this post for "pricetoearnings" so that instead of the current stock price for Apple, I will see the current price to earnings ratio.

 This call returns the current federal funds interest rate from the federal reserve.
 Your API calls are not limited to just stocks - Intrinio covers 200,000 economic data series as well.
-This article explains how to pull economic data.

 This stock API call uses the historical data format to pull Apple's price to earnings ratio over the course of 2014.
 Historical data allows you to pull data as a time series or to pull data from a specific point in time.